Misri Khan Orakzai: Death

 Misri Khan Orakzai had been threatened before his murder, according to Orakzai's son Umer Farooq.
-Another son of his had been abducted 1 March 2009.
-The fatal attack on Orakzai took place 14 September 2010.
+Another son of his had been abducted on 1 March 2009.
+The fatal attack on Orakzai took place on 14 September 2010.
 One of Misri's sons said this after his father's death: "As far as we know, the incident is the result of his reporting."

-Orakzai was outside of a press club of the Hangu Union of Journalists around 6:30 a.m. waiting for a delivery of newspapers.
-Three unidentified men shot him at least four times and one of those bullets entered his heart.
+Orakzai was outside the press club building of the Hangu Union of Journalists around 6:30 a.m. waiting for delivery of newspapers.
+Three unidentified men shot him at least four times and one of those bullets pierced his heart.
 He was taken to the District Headquarters Hospital in Hangu where he died.
 They said that he was receiving several death threats from terrorist groups because of what he had been reporting.

 The terrorist group Tehreek-e-Taliban threatened Orakzai and other journalists and claimed responsibility for his murder for publishing negative stories about the Taliban.
 Ehsanullah Ehsan, a spokesman for the Taliban, contacted a journalist in Peshawar, the provincial capital, and said, "We killed him because he twisted the facts."